Daikin Park: Crawford Boxes

 View of Crawford Boxes in its original incarnation in 2006 (left) and from renovations done in the 2010s (2021).
 Division pennants were moved higher up around the park while world and league championship pennants fly right above the Crawford Boxes.
 The foul pole was also decorated with a promotional deal with Chick-fil-A to go along with other promotions involving community leaders.

 The Crawford Boxes are a section of seating in Daikin Park running parallel to Crawford Street in downtown Houston, Texas.
-They are located in left field and span sections 100 through 104 (with all but the latter in fair territory).
+They are located in left field and span sections 100 through 104 (with all but the last in fair territory).

 The home-plate-to-fence measurement there is only 315 ft, one of the shortest in Major League Baseball.
 Home runs must clear a 19-foot wall in front of the elevated boxes which houses the hand-operated out-of-town scoreboard, displaying the day's other games.

 Landry's, a restaurant group, had bought the naming rights to the Crawford Boxes in 2003, which ran various promotions for its restaurants there.